anasanalyst/Education-Cost-Dash-Board/README.md

 .Map visualisation was used to show the location of the countries and

 This Dash Board can be helpful for students especically when they are looking to move abroad for studying and can make decide which Country and University is best for them.

+PYTHON NOTEBOOK
+I used Python for EDA process of the Data. started with finding the Duplicates and removing them as well as if there were any missing values.
+Columns were Checked if they are in their original Data-types.

+TOOLS
+PYTHON librarires :
+Pandas, NumPY, MatplotLIB and Seaborn were used.